-Some key points about DoDDS-Europe's policy and procedures are these:
+Some key points about our policy and procedures are these:

 Parents must ensure that their children understand and follow the rules for riding the school bus—see the accompanying box.
 Commanders at all levels should also be familiar with the rules and table of consequences— copies are available from the school or through the schools liaison officer.

-While school principals administer DoDDS-Europe's policy and program for student school bus behavior management, success requires everyone's backing, cooperation and support, including parents, sponsors and guardians, commanders, and other military community officials.
+While school principals administer our policy and program for student school bus behavior management, success requires everyone's backing, cooperation and support, including parents, sponsors and guardians, commanders, and other military community officials.